Lactose tolerance tests

-The blood test is considered abnormal if your glucose level rises less than 20 mg/dL within 2 hours of drinking the lactose solution.
+The blood test is considered abnormal if your glucose level rises less than 20 mg/dL (1.1 mmol/L) within 2 hours of drinking the lactose solution.

-An abnormal test should be followed by a glucose tolerance test to rule out a problem with the body's ability to absorb glucose.
+An abnormal test should be followed by a glucose tolerance test.
+This will rule out a problem with the body's ability to absorb glucose.

 There is little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.